JamesSuter/House_price_analysis/README.md

 ![](./St_Albans_regions.png)

 Using these regions are a label for the properties, we improve our Random Forest Regression model to an r2 score of 0.8 (from 0.74) for the inflation ajusted price!
+While the total floor area is the major contributor to the house price, location *region* is a significant factor, more than whether the property is detached, semi-detached or terrace.

 ## Project Structure